FRR-MAD/frr-mad/README.md

 ## Usage

 This Project is split into two parts:
 - **frr-tui**: The frontend of our application.
-It's not really necessary but makes it a lot easier to check the sanity of the application.
-It should also help significantly with less experienced network engineers to work with this ospf.
+It's not really necessary, but makes it a lot easier to check the sanity of the application.
+It also provides many OSPF stats, helpful to less experienced network engineers.
+Regardless of experience, anomalies are monitored with the frr-tui.
-- **frr-analyzer**: The analysis system that consits of aggregation, analysis and exporting information.
+- **frr-analyzer**: The analysis system that consits of aggregation, analysis and information exporting.
 It spawns a socket, which the frr-tui unit uses to fetch all necessary data.
-- **frr-mad-exporter**: Exports collected routing data and triggers alerts when anomalies are detected, enabling monitoring and quick issue response.
+The exporter collects routing data and exports them via the well-defined Prometheus Node Exporter uri.

 ### frr-analyzer
 Install the applications where you want or create your custom start scripts.
 To start the analyzer simply execute: